 5 ways floating can help improve your GPA

 Back to school, it’s time to hit the books!
+Whether you are at Thompson Rivers University, Trade School or taking any kind of professional development, floating is for you!
 Are you looking for ways to make the most of your hard work?
 Here are 5 ways that floating boosts your GPA

 1. Reduce your stress, clear your mind.
 With all the projects to complete, pages to read, papers to write, stress is everywhere in the life of a student.
 When you are stressed, your brain triggers the release of many neurochemicals like cortisol and adrenalin.
 While a little bit of stress can help you ‘get in the zone’ and be super-productive for a short period of time, long periods of stress can lead to an excess of cortisol and other stress hormones.
 When cortisol levels are too high, they can impact your memory and hamper your mental performance.
 So, now you can become stressed out and forgetful.
 Not a good combination if you are on a deadline.

 Floating has been proven to provoke a relaxation response that reduces the levels of cortisol and other stress hormones in your body, leaving you with a greater ability to focus and concentrate.
 Furthermore, floating has been been shown to produce a beneficial ‘maintenance’ response, meaning that your body has a reduced stress response for several days after your float.